ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 ### `curl`

-`curl` (as in "copy URL") is another command line utility that can download files from the Internet. `curl` supports even more remote file access protocols than `wget`, and, according to its documentation (`man curl`), "[its] number of features will make your head spin."
+`curl` (as in "copy URL") is the other command line utility that can download files from the Internet. `curl` supports even more remote file access protocols than `wget`, and, according to its documentation (`man curl`), "[its] number of features will make your head spin."

 In its simplest invocation, `curl` will download the file referenced by a given URL and print its contents to the terminal.
-Instead of printing to the terminal, which is often not very useful, output redirection can then be used to save `curl`'s output to a file, or to pipe it as input into another program:
+Instead of printing to the terminal, which is often not very useful, `curl`'s output can be redirected into a file via the output operator `>`, or piped as input into another program via the pipe operator `|`:

 ````
 testuser@testserver$ curl https://www.nasa.gov/wp-content/uploads/2023/03/135918main_bm1_high.jpg > BlueMarble1972.jpg